 Changes in the table selection order are also shown on the map.

 Tools available in the centerlines table

 Allow choosing one or more centerlines

-Allows you to choose the centerlines on the map and displays them in a table by order of selection.
-Use the move buttons below the table or drag rows to reorder the chosen centerlines.
+Chooses the selected centerlines in the map and displays them in a table by order of selection.
+Use the move buttons below the table or drag and drop rows to reorder the chosen centerlines.

 Move chosen centerlines up

 Moves one or more selected centerlines up a row in the table order.

 Moves one or more centerlines to the top of the table order.

 Move chosen centerlines down

 Moves one or more centerlines down a row in the table order.